-To the extent that a fund invests a significant portion of its assets in the securities of issuers located in California or a U.S. territory, it will be disproportionally affected by political and economic conditions and developments in that state or territory.
+To the extent that a fund invests a significant portion of its assets in the securities of issuers located in a particular state or U.S. territory, it will be disproportionally affected by political and economic conditions and developments in that state or territory.
 In addition, economic, political, or regulatory changes in that state or territory could adversely affect municipal bond issuers in that state or territory and therefore the value of a fund's investment portfolio.